Skip to Main Content

 How does Turo car insurance work for guests?

-Guests who rent a car through Turo's platform can also participate in separate vehicle protection plans.
-All plans provide the same $750,000 liability coverage through Travelers but vary in the out-of-pocket expenses a guest is responsible for if the car is damaged during their booking period.
+Guests who rent a car through Turo's platform can participate in separate vehicle protection plans.
+All provide the same $750,000 liability coverage through Travelers but vary in the out-of-pocket expenses a guest is responsible for if the car is damaged during their booking period.
 Keep in mind that only physical damage is covered with these plans, while mechanical and interior damage is not.

-• Minimum plan: A $3,000 deductible will apply for physical damage to a host's vehicle.
+• Minimum plan: Under this plan, guests can be charged up to $3,000 for damage to the host’s vehicle, with a $500 damage deposit for most non-major damage.
 The cost varies depending on the trip price.
 For trips over $250, the cost will be 15 percent of the trip price, while trips below $250 will cost 25 percent of the trip price.
 Both have a minimum charge of $10 per day.

 Pros and cons of Turo car insurance